 There are several key considerations when evaluating different intranet solutions.
 Some of the issues you should take into account include:

 - Integrations and features: How well does the solution integrate with other technologies your organization is using?
-What types of integrations does it have, and what functionality do they provide in the context of your business goals?
+What types of integrations does it have, how fast will the implementation process be and what functionality do the integrations provide in the context of your business goals?

 - Your budget: How much money can you spend on a new intranet solution, and which features are most important to your team members when deciding between different options?